Skip to main content

 • school governors

-All parties should have the opportunity to represent their case, including your child, in an informal environment.
+All parties should be able to represent their case, including your child, in an informal environment.

 The panel must inform all parties of their decision by the second working day after the meeting.
 The panel can either uphold an exclusion, reinstate your child to the school, or outline that it is not practical to suggest reinstatement due to exceptional circumstances.